TheOdinProject/curriculum/nodeJS/express/views.md

 </ul>
 ```

-Note the use of of the raw output tag `<%-` with the `include` which is used to avoid double-escaping the HTML output.
+Note the use of the raw output tag `<%-` with the `include` which is used to avoid double-escaping the HTML output.

 ### Assignment